Alien vs. Predator Central logo

 The Orion Nebula from Alien vs. Predator SNES

-Hive Wars Predator's desolation on Xenomorph Prime
+Hive Wars Predator's Desolation on Xenomorph Prime

 The Hive Wars Predator from the Life and Death series

 The Hive Wars Predator was stranded on the Xenomorph Homeworld for years after his fellow hunters were killed and their Predator ship broke down during a hunt gone wrong.
 The lone Predator had to rely on his skill and craft new weapons from the Predator ship wreckage to survive.
 He encountered and killed dozens (if not hundreds) of Aliens before finding a way off the planet.
-The Hive Wars Predator was a Kenner figure from the 90ties that Neca created a new version of.
+The Hive Wars Predator was a Kenner figure from the 1990s that NECA created a new version of.
 He was also featured in the Predator: Life and Death comic series where his badassery ended and he was killed by Colonial Marines.

 LV-223 And Planet 4